• nonce •

 Meaning: The present moment, one particular time, place or application, not enduring or repeated.
 (Beware the British slang usage of this word to refer to a sex offender.)

 Notes: Today's Good Word originated in an Old English phrase that has survived until today: for the nonce "at this time".
 Linguists use it in the phrase "a nonce word", referring to a word that applies at only one time for one particular reason.
-Sometimes they stick around for a while, as did truthiness, or pop up periodically, like frenemy, but nonce words do not ingrain themselves into our vocabulary.
+Sometimes they stick around for a while, as did truthiness, but nonce words usually do not ingrain themselves into our vocabulary.
 Now computer programmers are using nonce numbers, a code that is assigned only once during computer security processing.

 In Play: Our sharp-eyed readers often spot nonce words and bring them to our attention since nonce words usually are attention-grabbers.
-Derrick Vaughan recently spotted dunkadelic, an adjective referring to those basketball players who show off when they dunk the ball through the net.
-Chris Petrella reported this snippet heard recently, "Hey listen, Jack just buttdialed me and he's yelling at his dog!"
+Derrick Vaughan spotted the nonce word dunkadelic, an adjective referring to those basketball players who show off when they dunk the ball through the net.
+A nonce word.
+However, some nonce words sometimes survive.
+Chris Petrella reported this snippet heard in 2007, "Hey listen, Jack just buttdialed me and he's yelling at his dog!"
 Here buttdialing refers to accidentally speed-dialing someone.
-Very colorful words but, sadly perhaps, with little chance of survival.
+So far, it has survived.